aboutcode-org/scancode-toolkit/README.rst

 ======================

-We run 30,000+ tests on each commit on multiple CIs to ensure a good platform compabitility with multiple versions of Windows, Linux and macOS.
+We run 30,000+ tests on each commit on multiple CIs to ensure a good platform compatibility with multiple versions of Windows, Linux and macOS.

 +------------+--------------+-------------------------+----------------------------+
 | **Azure**  | **RTD Build**| **GitHub actions Docs** | **GitHub actions Release** |